-Register for the 7th and final episode the ETN webinar series dedicated to flexible power generation issues entitled “R&D for flexible power generation: today’s and tomorrow’s challenges and pathways“.
-The webinar will take place on 20 April 2021, 11.30 am -1 pm CEST.
+Download the slides of the 7th and final episode the ETN webinar series dedicated to flexible power generation issues entitled “R&D for flexible power generation: today’s and tomorrow’s challenges and pathways“ which took place on 20th April.

 These investments highlight the importance of developing solutions for a deeper integration into an advance energy system with a higher shares of renewable energies, where thermal power plants shifts their role from base-load to fluctuating power sources, to meet unpredictable and short-noticed demand peaks and avoid disruption in the electrical grid.

 The 5 EU-funded projects have focused their efforts in developing a broad array of solutions to increase flexibility while lowering GHG emissions: power-to-x-to-power solutions, low-carbon gasses combustion, Heat pumps supercritical CO2, components and machine optimisations.
 All of those solutions will respond to the different needs across the whole continent, supporting and strengthening the energy system in the short, medium and long-term.
-However, the journey has not ended yet: in this episode, we will discuss with the 5 project coordinators what they think the next steps and research direction are, as well as the challenges still to be addressed.
+In this episode, we discussed with the 5 project coordinators what they think the next steps and research direction are, as well as the challenges still to be addressed.

 Project coordinators from H2020 projects: